BalamiRR/N11-P/README.md

 # N11_P

-This is the Java Automation Project with using Selenium for n11 website
+This is the Java Automation Project (Selenium) for N11 website

 ## Instructions